igemsoftware2018/Team_ICT_Mumbai/README.md

 chassis organisms.
 The frequency and efficiency of usage of codons in different organisms are different for producing the same amino acid.
 BBrickIt takes that into account and then suggests a new sequence that is optimized for the chassis organism.

+<h2>Windows Version</h2>
+Download the .exe file (v1.3.1) and run!
+As simple as that.

+Steps to Use
+1. Select your Organism/Chassis.
+2. Paste your sequence in box at the top.
+3. Choose if your sequence is a coding sequence or not.
+4. Click <BioBrick>!
+5. If you wish to take the reverse complement of the sequence and then BioBrick it, click <Reverse Complement and BioBrick>
+If your part contains any illegal restriction enzyme binding sites, two boxes will appear.
+The box on the left will display the highlighted restriction sites with a legend at the bottom.
+The box on the right will suggest the new, optimized sequence for selected organism.
+If you wish to proceed with that sequence, copy and paste it into top box and hit <BioBrick>